Sainsburys/dtp-be-graphql/README.md

 ## Running the server

 You can start the server with `yarn start`.
-It should watch for changes and reStart when files are changed.
+It should watch for changes and restart when files are changed.

 ## Testing